 The last step that you must add is the Close Dialog step, as double-clicking on an expense opens the New Expense dialog:

 Before you run the test case you must define the setup and teardown steps, depending on your test situation.

 The final test case looks like this:

 4. Analyzing the Results of a Test Case Using Preconditions

 Running the test case can give two different results.
 If the expense is present on the first page the test run results look like:

 If the expense is present on the second page the test run results look like:

-If the expense is present on the first page ATS does not click on the next button and does not search for the expense on the second page.
+If the expense is present on the first page ATS does not click the next button and does not search for the expense on the second page.
 So, ATS skips the steps 5, 6 and 7.
 If the expense is present on the second page ATS skips step 3 and 4.
-As ATS cannot find the expense in step 3, ATS will not click on the expense in step 4.
+As ATS cannot find the expense in step 3, ATS will not click the expense in step 4.